ghoxtbyte/RefleXSS/README.md

 - **⚡ Asynchronous Core**: Built on `asyncio` and `aiohttp` for high-concurrency scanning.
 - **search GET & POST Support**: Scans both query parameters and POST data.
 Includes capabilities to convert GET parameters to POST (`--full-check`).
+- **📥 Raw Request Support**: Directly scan requests from files (e.g., exported from Burp Suite) using `-r`.
-- **🕷️ Smart Crawler**: extract links, forms, and parameters from targets.
-Automatically constructs valid requests from `<form>` tags.
+- **🕷️ Smart Crawler**: Extracts links, forms, and parameters.
+The `-rC` mode extracts headers/cookies from a raw file and starts crawling from there.
 - **🛡️ WAF Bypass Mode**: Tests payload characters individually to identify specific characters triggering 403 blocks.
 - **🧠 Context Analysis**: Validates reflections to ensure they aren't escaped by backslashes, HTML entities, or hex encoding.
 - **🎯 False Positive Reduction**: